sfeir-open-source/sfeir-school-nodejs/docs/markdown/05-api/01-exemples-api.md

-# Quelques API
+# Some API

-* Quelques API globales: timers, module, process, global
+* Some global API : timers, module, process, global
 * API :
-    * child_process: gestion des processus
+    * child_process: process management
-    * events: tout pour les évènements
+    * events: everything for events
-    * fs: I/O du système de fichiers
+    * fs: I/O file system
-    * http/https/http2: I/O des internets
+    * http/https/http2: I/O internet
-    * module: pour la gestion des modules
+    * module: module management
-    * path: tout pour les chemins de fichiers
+    * path: file path
-    * process: pour le processus en cours
+    * process: for the current process
-    * stream: pour faire des flux
+    * stream: to do stream
-* Utilitaires:
+* Utilities:
-    * os: ce qui est en rapport avec le système d’exploitation
+    * os: what is related to the operating system
-    * util: avec plein d’outils pratiques
+    * util: with lots of handy tools
     * url, querystring…